Debugging Spectrum Programs

 Parameters:

--d <device>: Serial device path for USB connections (e.g.,/dev/cu.usbmodem00015on macOS,/dev/ttyACM2on Linux - the third CDC interface)-h <host>: Hostname or IP address for network connections (e.g.,192.168.1.100)-p <port>: Port number (only required for network connections)-x <debug_symbols>: Path to debug symbols file generated during compilation
+-d <device>: Serial device path for USB connections (e.g.,/dev/cu.usbmodem00015on macOS,/dev/ttyACM0on Linux - the single CDC interface)-h <host>: Hostname or IP address for network connections (e.g.,192.168.1.100).
+Useful when debugging with emulators, e.g. FuseX-p <port>: Port number (only required for network connections)-x <debug_symbols>: Path to debug symbols file generated during compilation

 IDE Integration (CLion)